NelsenEW/espdrone-lib-python/docs/python_api.md

         and listeners for new log configurations will be notified.
 When validating the configuration the variables are checked against the TOC to see that they actually exist.
 If they don't then the configuration cannot be used.
-Since a valid TOC is required, a Crazyflie has to be connected when calling this method, otherwise it will fail."""
+Since a valid TOC is required, a Espdrone has to be connected when calling this method, otherwise it will fail."""
 ```